 Visiting a natural space is has been proven to reduce stress.
 We smelled creosote, a desert shrub that released a soft, pleasant scent when it rains, and learned how pleasant smells can lower blood pressure.
 Quiet spaces, greenery, and natural sounds like bird songs also have a calming effect.
 We planted our feet in the dirt and knelt to touch the ground for a calming, “grounding” feeling, and engaged our sense of touch, smell, sight, and sound as we explored the Jane Rau trail.

 Toni suggested a weekly walk, alone or with friends, to clear your mind and recharge in nature.
-I hope this post gives you some fresh ideas and that you’ll consider joining us at a future event (so far, we are planning to host them in Arizona and Washington in 2020), you can see all of our events listed here.
-February’s event will be listed soon, if you have questions, please contact us at email@example.com.
+I hope this post gives you some fresh ideas and that you’ll consider joining us at a future event (so far, we are planning to host them in Arizona and Washington in 2020).
+Sign up below for The Delta to be notified when we resume events.